 You’re buying this to help with your baby’s development, and the toys and accessories are a huge part of that?
 The variance here is massive.
 Some only have a couple of basic toys on them, others have removable panels that function as really impressive toys just by themselves.
 So double check and see what you’re buying!

 How Stable and Safe Is It?

 All good baby walkers have to pass safety standards, and if yours doesn’t then seriously, don’t buy it!
 However, there’s a lot of other things that a walker can include which add to safety, like built in brakes and stability sections.

 We both know just how messy things can get with a toddler rolling around the place, and if they’re using a walker every day, especially to eat, then it’s definitely worth making sure that you can clean it quickly and easily.
 The best walkers are machine washable, and might even come apart so you can clean them even easier!

-For starters, this is a walker that can be fully converted from a sit down type, to a stroller frame type really simply.
+For starters, this can be fully converted from a sit down type, to a stroller frame type really simply.
 So that means it grows with baby, all the way through their development.
-It's also easily adjustable for different heights and weights, so no matter how big or small your baby is, they're going to fit into this.
+It’s also easily adjustable for different heights and weights, so no matter how big or small your baby is, they’re going to fit into this.